Welcome To The Honeypot Guide To Online Video Marketing.

 These small devices act more like mobile computers than they do phones.
 They're mobile computers which enable the streaming of video, the sharing of the same video through your trusted social networks and the opportunity for your organization to communicate with your potential customers.

 When we combine video with the connected power of social media distribution amongst trusted networks and pair that with an inbound marketing strategy we've created the "perfect storm" of conversion opportunity.

 A Word of Warning!

-For those who doubt the effectiveness off a well thought out video marketing strategy and feel this is a “nice to have” (but not important today), a word of warning.
+For those who doubt the effectiveness of a well-planned video marketing strategy and feel this is a "nice to have" (but not important today), a word of warning.

 Online video is growing exponentially.
-All of us are consuming, sharing and watching online video in a way never imagined even 36 months ago.
-For the modern marketer without a video strategy, there’s a “marketing cliff”, similar to the “fiscal cliff” that is on the horizon.
+All of us are consuming, sharing and watching online video in a way never imagined even a few years ago.
+For the modern marketer without a video strategy, there's a "marketing cliff", similar to the "fiscal cliff" that is on the horizon.